Olamiknight/WSIFIR/README.md

 [AstroPathDB API](https://laughing-adventure-mzoz3p7.pages.github.io/) Package that allows for access of multispectral images in Python that are located on Microsoft SQL databases.

 [PyImageJ API](https://github.com/imagej/pyimagej)
-Python wrapper for ImageJ2 used for multidimensional image data
+Python wrapper for ImageJ2 used for multidimensional image data.

-[Sidus API](https://redesigned-waddle-y65p2r9.pages.github.io/index.html#) Package that allows for access and of spatial omics data for analysis based on AstroPathDB
+[Sidus API](https://redesigned-waddle-y65p2r9.pages.github.io/index.html#) Package that allows for access and of spatial omics data for analysis based on AstroPathDB.

 [Simple ITK API](https://github.com/SimpleITK/SimpleITKPythonPackage) Multidimensional image analysis sofware that also has several useful similariy metrics.